minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 `MYSQL' in the `/etc/hostconfig' file.
 The MySQL AB Startup Item installer disables this variable by setting it to `MYSQL=-NO-'.
 This avoids boot time conflicts with the `MYSQLCOM' variable used by the MySQL AB Startup Item.
-However, it does not shut down an already running MySQL server.
+However, it does not shut down a running MySQL server.
 You should do that yourself.

 After the installation, you can start up MySQL by running the following commands in a terminal window.
 You must have administrator privileges to